“So what exactly is this zero trust thing everyone keeps talking about?”

 - Everyone worked in the same building

-- All the servers were in the basement
+- All the servers lived in the basement

 - “Remote work” meant carrying a laptop home once a year

-The castle model has a fatal flaw: once someone gets past the gate, they’re trusted.
-An attacker who compromises one laptop inside the network can move freely.
-This is how most major breaches happen — someone gets in through phishing, then moves “laterally” through the network because everything inside trusts everything else.
+The castle model has one fatal flaw.
+Once someone gets past the gate, they are trusted.
+An attacker who compromises a single laptop inside the network can move freely.
+This is how most major breaches actually unfold: someone gets in through phishing, then moves “laterally” through the network because everything inside trusts everything else.
+The breach is small.
+The blast radius is the whole castle.

 The New Way: The Hotel

 Imagine a modern hotel.
 You check in at the front desk and get a key card.
-This key card:
+That key card:

 - Opens your room